brunereduardo/brunereduardo/README.md

 <h1> Hi!
 I'm Bruner. <img src="https://github.com/brunereduardo/brunereduardo/blob/master/Hi.gif" width="50"></h1>

 Welcome to my Github!
-I write codes to learn new approaches to problem-solving, but I figured out that the best way to learn is to teach people (especially when they make the same mistakes that I did) :sweat_smile:).
+I write codes to learn new approaches to problem-solving, but I figured out that the best way to learn is to teach people (especially when they make the same mistakes that I did :sweat_smile:).

 <img align="right" alt="GIF" src="https://github.com/brunereduardo/brunereduardo/blob/master/tenor.gif"/>

 ### :zap: Some fun facts!
-- I love Doctor Who, The Umbrella Academy and Star Wars;
+- I love the Resident Evil game series, but I not like other horror stuff (yeah I know, sounds weird to me too) :man_shrugging:
- - I'm left handed  :point_left:
+- In less than 10 years I have lived in 7 different cities :bus:
 - This drawing of me was a gift from my friend [@blueIlustra](https://www.instagram.com/blueilustra/) :heart:

 ##  :calendar: I'm currently  ...